mickeybeurskens/mickeybeurskens.github.io/content/about.md

 Welcome, dear reader.

-Born and raised a Dutchman, [I work as an entrepreneur and artificial intelligence engineer](https://www.forgefire.dev) at my own company.
-There I spend my time figuring out how AI can be used to solve problems, doing research, building prototypes and generally expanding my knowledge on the subject.
+Born and raised a Dutchman, [I work as a freelance artificial intelligence engineer](https://www.forgefire.dev).
+I spend my time figuring out how AI can be used to solve problems, doing research, building prototypes and generally expanding my knowledge on AI and computers.

 I also tend to think a lot about AI and its impact on society.
-Building safe AI is insanely difficuly, and so we will face some major challenges in the coming years.
-I try to get a grip on the major problems that we might face in the long term, what we might do to mitigate the risks and how we might expose the opportunities.
+Building safe AI is insanely difficuly.
+I try to get a grip on the problems that we might face in the long term, what we might do to mitigate the risks and how we might expose the opportunities.

-My content is mostly meant to be accessible to everyone, but once in a while I write very technical posts.
-I will try to make it clear which one is which so you can pick and choose what to read.

-Although my focus has been on AI, I write about other topics as I see fit.
+Although my focus has been on AI for the past couple of years, I write about other topics too.

 I hope you will enjoy your stay.
 Thank you for reading my work.